jpoly1219/devblog/content/posts/how-to-use-gorilla-mux.md

 The `Methods()` method at the back limits the route to only accept certain HTTP request types.
 In this case, we only accept `GET` requests.

 Now, take a look at the second line. `isbn` is what we will call a *URL parameter*.
-These are variables inside a path, which can later be extracted in our handler functions.
+These are variables inside a path, which is extractable later in our handler functions.
 So if I send a request to `/books/000-00-00000-00-0`, I will be able to extract `000-00-00000-00-0` as a variable, then use it to do something.

-But hold on, if we make a request to `/books/all`, how does the subrouter tell if `all` is an ISBN number?
-These situations arise when we have conflicting routes like above.
-Our subrouter will just match the requests in order from top to bottom, so `/all` will be matched first, then the rest will be matched by `/{isbn}`.
-This isn't a good practice, and you should try to avoid having conflicting routes.
-If it is necessary, however, we can add a pattern to the URL parameter.
+But hold on, how does the subrouter tell if `all` is an ISBN if we send a request to `/books/all`?
+These situations arise when we have conflicting routes like the above.
+Our subrouter will just match the request in order from top to bottom, so `/all` will be matched first, then the rest will be matched by `/{isbn}`.

+Having lots of conflicting routes isn't a good practice, and you should try to avoid having these.
+However, we can add a pattern to the URL parameter if necessary.

 ```go
 booksSubR.HandleFunc("/{isbn:^[0-9]{3}[-]{1}[0-9]{2}[-]{1}[0-9]{5}[-]{1}[0-9]{2}[-]{1}[0-9]{1}$}", booksIspnHandler).Methods(http.MethodGet)
 ```

-This looks a little crazy, but it's just allows variables that matches the format of ISBN-13 (anything that looks like `000-00-00000-00-0`).
+This may look a little crazy, but all it does is allow variables that match the format of ISBN-13 (anything that looks like `000-00-00000-00-0`).
+If you know how to write regular expressions, you can use it to implement a pattern.

 ### Conclusion

 We learned how to use `gorilla/mux`, and how to use some of its defining features such as pattern matching, URL parameters and subrouters.
 There are other router packages out there, like `httprouter` and `go-chi`.
-I personally have never tried using these, but I've heard many good things about them.
+I have never tried using these, but I've heard many good things.
 Feel free to try them out!

-Hope you had fun reading this post.
+I hope you had fun reading this post.
 In the next one, I will walk through connecting our web app to a database, and executing some queries.
-The pacing of this guide might seem too slow for some of you, but I am intentionally making this slower so that the guide is easy to follow along.
+The pacing of this guide might seem too slow for some of you, but I am intentionally making this slower so that the guide is easy to follow.
 Please understand!

-You can also read this on Medium and my personal site.
+You can also read this on [Medium ](https://medium.com/@jpoly1219/how-to-use-gorilla-mux-cbecaf8c6840)and [Dev.to](https://dev.to/jpoly1219/how-to-use-gorillamux-359k).